 Students must be 18 years of age, except for childrens’ and intergenerational workshops.
 No one under 18 is permitted to attend a workshop without prior approval from art school staff and workshop instructor.

 Registration & Deposit

 Registrations can be done on the website via PayPal or by calling the Art School 336-846-3827.
 A deposit of one half the tuition is due at the time of registration. $25 of the deposit is non-refundable (unless the Art School cancels the class).
 A fee will be charged for returned checks.
 The remaining balance is due 30 days before the first day of the workshop.
 Note: Classes without a minimum registration may be canceled by the Art School.

-Tuition amounts are listed with each workshop description on this site, and they can be found in our workshop brochure.
+Tuition amounts are listed with each workshop description on this site.

 Coffee, hot tea, and water are available throughout the day.

 The amount and type of materials will vary from workshop to workshop.
 Therefore, a list of suggested materials will be provided along with the workshop description or a material fee will be clearly identified.